 - Public School Departments: Providence /Central Falls/ Pawtucket/ Woonsocket/Newport: Free and reduced meal rates are very high in these cities: 94.4% in Central Falls, 90.8% in Providence, 76.2% in Pawtucket, 74.7% in Woonsocket, and 67.8% in Newport in 2019.
 RI mandates that students in grades K-12 receive an average of 100 minutes per week (at least 20 minutes/day) of health (including nutrition) and physical education.
 SNAP-Ed participates in core city school wellness committees to help improve the school food and nutrition environment. - Rhode Island Community Food Bank (RICFB): The Rhode Island Community Food Bank is funded through state funds, grants and donations.
-This agency coordinates the distribution of food and nutrition information through 134 member agencies across Rhode Island.
-In 2019, 53,000 individuals, family members and seniors received food each month through RICFB member agencies.
+This agency coordinates the distribution of food and nutrition information through 136 member agencies across Rhode Island.
+In 2019, 53,000 individuals, family members and older adults received food each month through RICFB member agencies.
+By the end of 2020, over 68,000 people were in need of food assistance due to the pandemic.
 In addition, the RICFB provides meals to children several nights per week through numerous Kids Café sites supported through Boys & Girls Clubs and community centers in Rhode Island. - Rhode Island Community School Initiative/Child Opportunity Zones (COZ): RI COZ's provide integrated education, health, and social services to students attending public schools in ten communities across Rhode Island, including the core cities, to link schools with comprehensive support services for at-risk children and families. - Rhode Island Department of Education Child Nutrition Programs: Provide education, leadership, technical assistance (TA), training, resources, oversight and guidance on policies and regulations to ensure the nutritional well-being of all Rhode Islanders.
 Programs include School Lunch, School Breakfast, After-school Meals Program, Summer Food Service Program, Child and Adult Care Food Program (CACFP) and Fresh Fruit and Vegetables Program.
 RIDE is completing a 3-year USDA Team Nutrition grant to provide nutrition education to CACFP childcare centers and home daycare providers; they have also contracted with a CACFP training coordinator to provide TA and meal pattern training to CACFP providers. - Rhode Island Department of Environmental Management (DEM): RI DEM supports growth of food and farming businesses in RI by working with multiple partners to support the viability of local agriculture and development of a sustainable, equitable food system in Rhode Island.
 The successful Farmers' Market Nutrition